RoseSecurity/ScrapPY/README.md

 <img width=40% height=40% src="https://user-images.githubusercontent.com/72598486/200046477-94c17a93-2dc8-418b-96eb-2b554227dce2.png">
 </p>

-ScrapPY is a Python utility for scraping manuals, documents, and other sensitive PDFs to generate wordlists that can be utilized by offensive security tools to perform brute force, forced browsing, and dictionary attacks against targets.
-ScrapPY performs word frequency analysis and can run in full output modes to craft custom wordlists for targeted attacks.
+ScrapPY is a Python utility for scraping manuals, documents, and other sensitive PDFs to generate targeted wordlists that can be utilized by offensive security tools to perform brute force, forced browsing, and dictionary attacks.
+ScrapPY performs word frequency, entropy, and metadata analysis, and can run in full output modes to craft custom wordlists for targeted attacks.
 The tool dives deep to discover keywords and phrases leading to potential passwords or hidden directories, outputting to a text file that is readable by tools such as Hydra, Dirb, and Nmap.
 Expedite initial access, vulnerability discovery, and lateral movement with ScrapPY!

 # Demo: